 Clicking the Scan now button will start a new scan.

 On the history page, you’ll see a list of all threats that the site suffered from in the past. they can be filtered by their fix/ignore status, and ignored threats can be fixed.

 Peace of Mind

 Once a scan completes, you will receive a notification if any threats are found.
 These notifications will be in WP Admin, as well as via email and in your WordPress.com dashboard.
 You’ll see the same icon whether a threat is fixable or not, but if you click to the scanner page you’ll see a button to fix threats.

 Clicking the icon in the notification will take you to the Scanner page where you can will see a button to fix the threat.
 Clicking on the threat will provide more information about what the problem is, and what can be fixed.
 You will also see an option to ignore the threat.
 By either ignoring or fixing the threat this will create a history of scan threats that you can now view.

 However – some threats cannot be automatically fixed.
-In that case you will be prompted to contact support.
+In that case we suggest following this guide to cleaning a hacked site.

 What data is scanned?

 - Select files from your WordPress root directory, like